chylex/Minecraft-Phantom-Panel/README.md

 1. The services can run on separate computers, in separate containers, or a mixture of both.
 2. The services can be updated independently.
-   - The Controller or Web can receive new features, bug fixes, and security updates without the need to shutdown every Minecraft server.
+   - The Controller or Web can receive updates without the need to shut down every Minecraft server.
    - Agent updates can be staggered or delayed.
-For example, if you have Agents in different geographical locations, you could schedule around timezones and update them at times when people are unlikely to be online.
+For example, if the Agents are in different geographical locations, each can be updated at a time when people are unlikely to be online.
 3. Agents are lightweight processes which should have minimal impact on the performance of Minecraft servers.

 When an official Controller update is released, it will work with older versions of Agents.
 There is no guarantee it will also work in reverse (updated Agents and an older Controller), but if there is an Agent update that is compatible with an older Controller, it will be mentioned in the release notes.